 Compared to other permeable pavements, porous asphalt can be laid down more quickly.
 It requires less time for pouring and rolling compared to concrete, which needs to be cut and cured.
 This accelerated construction process leads to shorter road closures and, consequently, lower labor costs, further contributing to its cost-effectiveness.

 Examples of Porous Asphalt used for stormwater management

 People have successfully used porous asphalt pavements for over 35 years in a variety of climates around the United States.

 In 1977, Walden Pond State Reservation in Massachusetts used the material for their visitor’s center parking lot.
 Since installation, the local water table has been raised, and erosion, pollution, and the need for storm drains or road salt has been reduced.
 Walden Pond State Reservation continues to use porous asphalt pavement to protect a site that serves as one of our most treasured literary muses “Walden Pond”.

 Built in 2007, Pringle Creek in Salem, Oregon, was conceived as a 32-acre eco-friendly community.
-Its building designs, landscaping, energy systems, and stormwater control scheme rely on roads and parking lots made of porous asphalt pavement.
-Porous asphalt filters and stores stormwater.This process allows it to percolate back into the ground rather than add to the drainage system load that flows into creeks and rivers.
+Its building designs, landscaping, energy systems, and stormwater control scheme depend on roads and parking lots constructed with porous asphalt pavement.
+This type of asphalt effectively filters and stores stormwater.This process allows it to percolate back into the ground rather than add to the drainage system load that flows into creeks and rivers.